skirmess/soul-pouch/SoulPouch/readme.txt

 *** Changelog

-Version 13
+Version 12
  * Updated TOC for WoW 3.3.5

-Version 12
  * The class needs no longer be localized.
  * Stop leaking globals.
  * No longer use an XML file.